void-linux/void-packages/Manual.md

 - `fetch` For packages that only fetch files and are installed as is via `do_install()`.

-- `gnu-configure` For packages that use GNU configure scripts, additional configuration arguments can be passed in via `configure_args`.
+- `gnu-configure` For packages that use GNU autotools-compatible configure scripts, additional configuration arguments can be passed in via `configure_args`.

 - `gnu-makefile` For packages that use GNU make, build arguments can be passed in via `make_build_args` and install arguments via `make_install_args`.
 The build